Head & Neck Cancer

 Your doctor may ask you about your smoking status to determine the potential effectiveness of radiation therapy and surgical treatments.
 Smoking is known to reduce treatment effectiveness and is also associated with an increased risk of second cancers.

-Treatments are described as first line, second line and so on.
+Treatments can be used alone or in combination and at different times.
 First-line therapy is the first treatment used.
-Second-line therapy is given when the first-line therapy doesn’t work or is no longer effective.
-You may also hear a treatment called standard of care, which refers to the best treatment known for a specific type and stage of cancer.
+Second-line therapy is given when the first-line therapy does not work or is no longer effective.
+Standard of care refers to the most widely recommended treatments for the type and stage of cancer you have.

 Surgery is used to remove a solid tumor.
 It may offer the best chance of controlling the disease and keeping it from spreading, especially for people with early-stage disease.
 Surgery may be used to stage and treat the cancer or to relieve or prevent symptoms that might otherwise occur later.
 Many types of surgery are available.
 A neck dissection, which is the removal of lymph nodes and surrounding tissue from the neck, is a common procedure that may be used.
 Surgery may also accompany other treatment types.